 Jeans: Topshop ($95)

-When shopping, remember that these are your no-frill, high-quality staple items.
+When shopping for staple pieces for work, remember that these are your no-frill, high-quality staple items.
 These are the basics, so don’t worry about getting something incredibly unique or different.
 That comes later.
 Happy shopping!

 Pictured below: trench coat (H&M), dress (White House, Black Market), bag (H&M), pumps (BCBG).